Published:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-1. Bond has a Backstory
+Bond has a Backstory

 As a rule, Bond’s backstory is usually pretty muddy.
 He’s a secret agent, after all, and tends to keep his history pretty close to his chest.
 First Light seems to be taking things pretty closely from Ian Fleming’s original novels, with Bond joining the secret service following the deaths of his parents after a mountaineering accident.

 After a few years in the Navy, and a few too many run-ins with authority, Bond is headhunted by MI6 and begins his journey to become the infamous, charismatic agent we all know today.
 In First Light, we’ll see that process play out and, in some ways, will get to determine what kind of agent this version of Bond is.
+The tag-line is ‘earn the number’ which, yeah, makes sense.
+You’re not 007 yet, but you will be.

-2. Free-Form Gameplay takes Centre Stage…
+Free-Form Gameplay takes Centre Stage…

 Now, this may not be a surprise to those of us in the know given IO Interactive’s pedigree, but 007 First Light is going to feature open-ended, mission-based gameplay.
-It’s a third-person action-adventure, likely in a similar style to IO’s Hitman series, where you’ll be dropped into “breathtaking locations” with a goal to accomplish, and decide yourself how you’ll proceed.
+It’s a third-person action-adventure, in a similar style to IO’s Hitman series, where you’ll be dropped into “breathtaking locations” with a goal to accomplish, and decide yourself how you’ll proceed.

 Is your James Bond a silent assassin, keeping to shadows and eliminating guards as they pass his hiding place?
 Or is he more of a ‘shoot first, sneak later’ kind of agent?
 Or, does he aim to keep the body-count low, using gadgets to infiltrate or his natural British charm to bluff his way past potential encounters?

 I’d honestly think it was just the kind of overpromising many developers are prone to do at a game’s announcement, only to reel it back in as you get closer to release, but this is IO Interactive.
 If any developer can nail the kind of free-form infiltrating a game like this requires, it’s the team behind Hitman.
-I’m very hopeful.
+I’m hopeful.

-3. …but Narrative is a Star Player
+…but Narrative is a Star Player

 A focus on gameplay doesn’t mean the game’s story gets thrown to the wayside, though.
 In First Light, Bond will be tracking down a rogue agent—009, specifically—who, according to MI6, is a master manipulator with an end-game they likely won’t see coming.